kevoreilly/CAPEv2/README.md

-Around the same time, a fork called [Cuckoo-modified](https://github.com/spender-sandbox/cuckoo-modified) was created by Brad 'Spender' Spengler continuing development of the original monitor with significant improvements including 64-bit support and importantly introducting Microsoft's Visual Studio compiler.
+Around the same time, a fork called [Cuckoo-modified](https://github.com/spender-sandbox/cuckoo-modified) was created by Brad 'Spender' Spengler continuing development of the original monitor with significant improvements including 64-bit support and importantly introducing Microsoft's Visual Studio compiler.

 During that same year development of a dynamic command-line configuration and payload extraction tool called CAPE was begun at Context Information Security by Kevin O'Reilly.